RomanHargrave/prequel/README.md

 )
 ```

-Prequel makes it quite comfortable for you to do:
+Prequelous makes it quite comfortable for you to do:

 ## Inserts